google/codeworld/RequirementChecker.md

   Checks that the code contains a declaration matching the one given.
   The template is a standard Haskell declaration, except that it can contain certain wildcards.
-Any identifier beginning with two underscores, like `__x`, is a placeholder that matches any chosen name.
+Any identifier beginning and ending with underscores, like `_x_`, is a placeholder that matches any chosen name.
 Additionally, there's some additional extra syntax:

   - `$any` matches any pattern or expression at all.